-- Only open links and attachments from known senders.
+- Open links and attachments only from known senders.

-- Do not click questionable links or download suspicious attachments.
+- Refrain from opening suspicious emails, clicking questionable links or downloading suspicious attachments.

 Unprepared employees can expose a company to significant risk.
 Ensure the staff knows what to do in the event ransomware does infect the network, including immediately notifying management if there is any reason to believe an attack might be underway.

 Develop a ransomware incident response plan that includes actions for employees, the security team, management, etc.